We all love a good strategy board game.

-Here are ten great strategy board games to play at bars that entertain and also challenge the mind.
+If you need a refresher, here are ten of the best strategy board games to play with friends and family that entertain and also challenge the mind.

 Settlers of Catan is a well-known board game that is never the same experience twice.

 It’s a resource building game where you and your opponents amass natural resources (brick, grain, sheep, stone, and wood) to build settlements, cities, armies, and roads.

 Settlers plays best with 3-4 people and takes 1-2 hours to finish a game.

 You might knock this strategy board game for having too many pieces for a bar, but this game hits a definite sweet spot for appealing to competitive players while also being easy to learn and play.

 Sequence is a combo of both board game and playing card game designed for 2 players (variants of the game allow up to six) that takes about 30 minutes.